 Remove foods that damage your gut

 Processed foods may seem like a cheap and easy fix, especially when you’re pressed for time.
-However, mounting research shows some of the most common additives impact the intestines in a way that promotes the development of autoimmune disease symptoms.
-So if you’re dealing with inflammatory disease, skin issues, brain fog or other autoimmune disease issues, it’s time to pay attention to processed food ingredients you are consuming.
+However, mounting research shows some of the most common additives impact the intestines in a way that promotes the development of autoimmune condition symptoms.
+So if you’re dealing with inflammatory condition, skin issues, brain fog or other autoimmune condition issues, it’s time to pay attention to processed food ingredients you are consuming.

 It’s essential to remove allergens and inflammatory foods such as: